 SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Prescription Drug Card The pharmacy network for the plan is the Prime Participating Pharmacy Network.
-For participating retail pharmacies go to AlabamaBlue.com/PrimeParticipatingPharmacyLocator Some drugs require precertification Maintenance prescription drugs can be dispensed for up to a 90-day supply Prescription drugs (other than Tier 4 specialty drugs) can be dispensed for up to a 90-day supply but the copayment is applicable for each 31-day supply Some copays combined for diabetic supplies Tier 4 (specialty) drugs can be Covered at 100% of the allowed amount, Tier 2, Tier 3 and Tier 4 subject to a separate \$150 prescription drug deductible per person per calendar year: Tier 1 drugs \$15 copayment Tier 2 drugs \$45 copayment Tier 3 drugs \$65 copayment Tier 4 specialty drugs \$125 copayment Note: There is a separate annual out-of-pocket maximum: \$2,500 per person \$7,150 per family If Generic drug is available and Tier 3 Not covered dispensed for up to a 30-day supply.
+For participating retail pharmacies go to AlabamaBlue.com/PrimeParticipatingPh armacyLocator Some drugs require precertification Maintenance prescription drugs can be dispensed for up to a 90-day supply Prescription drugs (other than maintenance drugs) can be dispensed for up to a 31-day supply Some copays combined for diabetic supplies Tier 4 (specialty) drugs can be dispensed for up to a 30-day supply.
 The only in-network pharmacy for Tier 4 (specialty) drugs is the Pharmacy Select Network.
-Go to AlabamaBlue.com/SelfAdministeredSpecialtyDrugList for a list of these specialty drugs View the NetResults 1.0 list that applies to the plan at AlabamaBlue.com/NetResults1DrugList4 T Some immunizations may be received from in-network pharmacy that participates in the Pharmacy Vaccine Network. • A list of eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetworkDrugList (Non Preferred) Brand drug is selected, member will be responsible for the difference in price plus the applicable Tier 3 (Non Preferred) brand copay
+Go to AlabamaBlue.com/SelfAdministeredSpe cialtyDrugList for a list of these specialty drugs View the NetResults 1.0 list that applies to the plan at AlabamaBlue.com/NetResults1DrugList4 T Some immunizations may be received from in-network pharmacy that participates in the Pharmacy Vaccine Network. • A list of eligible vaccines these pharmacies may provide can be found at 80% of the allowed amount, subject to the calendar year deductible and the following coinsurance: Tier 1 drugs 20% coinsurance Tier 2 drugs 20% coinsurance Tier 3 drugs 20% coinsurance Tier 4 specialty drugs 20% coinsurance Not covered Not covered AlabamaBlue.com/VaccineNetworkDrug List